kanhaiyadav/Ai-Chat-Editor-Exporter/README.md

 A: Yes!
 The backup/export feature creates JSON files that can be imported regardless of the original source platform.

 **Q: How do I backup my chats?**
-A: Use the "Export Chat" button to create JSON backups.
-For multiple chats, use "Bulk Export" to download all as a ZIP file.
+A: Use the "Backup Chats" button to create JSON backups.
+For single use the json type file export.
+These json export can be used to import the chats/chat whenever and whereever you want.

 **Q: Can I edit exported PDFs?**
 A: PDFs are final documents.
 Edit content before exporting using the Rich Text Editor in Message Management.